 Consent itself is “any freely given, specific, informed and unambiguous indication of the data subject’s wishes”, just as stated in GDPR.
 Implied consent is thus invalid.

 As a website owner, you can’t use pre-checked boxes to obtain agreement to collect or store people’s data.
 You can’t consider as “active behavior” the fact that visitors continue to use your site or app.
-That excludes browsing, scrolling or swiping the page or mobile application.
+That applies as well to browsing, scrolling or swiping the page or mobile application.

 Also, it’s impermissible to treat browser settings as an expression of a user’s approval.
 These settings allow the user to control only HTTP cookies: they can’t block tracking, Flash cookies or device fingerprinting.
 If you implement any of these technologies, you must be ready at any time to demonstrate you have obtained consent in advance.